UoT-Bootcamp/Web-Design-Challenge/README.md

 * Is responsive (using media queries).

-I have also deployed my website to the GitHub pages.
+I have also deployed the website to the GitHub pages.
 Feel free to click the below link to visit the page:

 GitHub Pages link :